Scrum Master Confabs - Managing Scrum Team Conflict

-Rajesh Kamat: The role of the SM as an agile Coach for Vinodh as PO starts from the day he joined in as PO for this team.
-What it means that his role should be effective in a way that this situation is not reached.
-Every member joins in, no matter how much experience he or she brings in need mentoring and this is where the SM role is crucial.
+Rajesh Kamat: The role of the SM as an agile Coach for Vinodh as PO starts from the day he joined as PO for this team.
+What it means is that his role should be effective in a way that this situation is not reached.
+Every member joins in, no matter how much experience he or she brings in needs mentoring and this is where the SM role is crucial.
 Since it’s happening 5th time in a relatively shorter period, it does raises a bit of concern.
 Better late than never, the SM here will need to facilitate an open discussion with Vinodh, understand the pressure from stakeholders, and coach him on how he can negotiate the scheduling of the new Pbis that are coming through.
 At the same time, he needs to bring forward the cost that is incurred over the effectiveness of the team and the overall value of the product if such cases are happening frequently and consistently.
-Customer requirements are ever-changing and had to be absorbed in but that needs to be assisted with negotiations, explorations, and appropriate scheduling.
+Customer requirements are ever-changing and had to be absorbed but that needs to be assisted with negotiations, explorations, and appropriate scheduling.

-Sandil Shah: As a scrum master, I will request Vinodh to take Deepak in discussion/meeting with stakeholders to understand the business need.
+Sandil Shah: As a scrum master, I will request Vinodh to take Deepak in a discussion/meeting with stakeholders to understand the business need.
 As he is a tech guy, he can understand the criticality of new needs/feature requests.
 He can better explain the impact of adding them in the middle of the sprint to current sprint goals.
 He can help Vinodh & stakeholders to sequence the activities based on dependency.
 If something is a must needed from a business aspect, Vinodh can make stakeholders understand and ask for priority between existing work v/s new work.
-As SM I will always encourage both Vinodh and Deepak to work as a team, work collaboratively, and utmost transparency on what is needed v/s what is feasible in what timeline.
+As SM I will always encourage both Vinodh and Deepak to work as a team, work collaboratively, and have utmost transparency on what is needed v/s what is feasible in what timeline.
 That way we can reach some common conclusion and win/win situation for all i.e. stakeholders, PO, and team.
-In all situations it is very much essential for PO, SM and tech lead to ensure maximum transparency for the team on what to pick and manage the PB in order of priority.
+In all situations, it is very much essential for the PO, SM, and tech lead to ensure maximum transparency for the team on what to pick and manage the PB in order of priority.